 But with a history of volatility and the future of electric vehicles uncertain, there’s no guarantee it will continue to hold its value.
+This guide explains what palladium is used for, why you might invest in it and offers a list of palladium stocks in Australia.

 What is palladium?